TsoliasPN/sbstck-dl/README.md

   sbstck-dl [command]

 Available Commands:
-  download    Download individual posts or the entire public archive help        Help about any command list        List the posts of a Substack
+  archive     Regenerate the archive index from existing downloads download    Download individual posts or the entire public archive help        Help about any command list        List the posts of a Substack